Chanté Sandiford

-Chanté Sherese Sandiford (born 8 January 1990) is a footballer who plays as a goalkeeper for Icelandic club Stjarnan and captains the Guyana national team.
+Chanté Sherese Sandiford (born 8 January 1990) is a footballer who plays as a goalkeeper for Icelandic club Selfoss and captains the Guyana national team.

 Sandiford has played in the UEFA Women's Champions League with Russian club FC Zorky Krasnogorsk and Norwegian club Avaldsnes IL.
 Born in the United States, she has represented Guyana internationally.

 Club career

 Her collegiate career started at Villanova before her transfer to UCLA.
 A ruptured Achilles ended her collegiate career, but after 6 months of rehabilitation, she joined the New Jersey Wildcats.

 After two seasons with Haukar, Sandiford signed with Úrvalsdeild kvenna club Stjarnan in early 2021.

+During the 2023 season, Sandiford was a member of Grindavík's coaching staff.
+In August 2024, she signed signed with Þróttur Reykjavík as a reserve goalkeeper due to rash if injuries.

+In February 2025, Sandiford signed with Selfoss.

 International career

 Sandiford has already appeared with Guyana.

 Personal life

 Sandiford is also a personal trainer, and launched an app for achieving fitness goals on a vegan diet.